Loading necessary packages

 ggsave(filename = paste("Pareto Chart of Comment Types", ".png", sep = ""), plot = Plot, width = 8, height = 5)

-7 Word Frequency Analysis by Business, Month, and Type
+7 Top Words by Business and Type

 Purpose: To understand the key terms or themes in the dataset and their relevance across different categories.
 Explanation: The most frequently occurring words were identified and visualised.
 The most common words in comments are extracted by business and comment type and displayed in bar charts.